kriradevska/company-front-page/README.md

 ### Technologies
 + HTML
 + CSS
-+ The project is buolt on Codecademy platform
++ The project is built on Codecademy platform

 ### Launch
 Could be launch with a standard browser.